 - 5.4.1.
 The Human Resource Division will provide Assistant Directors with a monthly comprehensive report of the status of all vacant positions. - 5.4.2.
 Assistant Directors will review the report and ensure all vacant positions are acted on within a timely manner. - 5.4.3.
 Division Chiefs will evaluate job duties of vacant positions as they occur and take appropriate action.

-Objective 6: That at least 50% of the public understands and is aware of opportunities to participate in Department programs through 2012.
+Objective 6: That the public understands and is aware of opportunities to participate in Department programs through 2014.

 Strategy 6.1: Provide information that enhances public understanding and awareness of program initiatives.